dsuarezf/mcp-google-sheets/README.md

 *   "Format cells A1:E1 in Sheet1 with orange background, bold black text."
 *   "Apply currency formatting to cells E2:E10 in the 'Sales' sheet."
 *   "Center align the text in cells B1:D1 and make them bold."
+*   "Create a pie chart in Sheet1 using data from J1:K7 titled 'Department Salary Distribution'."
+*   "Add a column chart showing sales by month using data from A1:B12."
+*   "Create a line chart at position row 5, column 8 with the data from C1:D20."

 ---